Requirements, Services & Frequently Asked Questions...

 Frequently asked questions...

 I have a hunting license from another state, and do not have a hunter safety or hunter education card.
+I'm considered "grandfathered" in my home state.
 Can I get a Hawaii hunting license anyway?

 No. A hunter safety card is required.